rwhogg/what-the-hex/README.md

 * Each hexagon has one of 3 colors on each edge
 * You can rotate any given hexagon 60 degrees counterclockwise with a left click, 60 degrees clockwise with a right click
 * You start with 3 minutes on the clock
-* If a diamond with 4 hexagons bordering it has all 4 edges the same color, you get a match
+* If a rhombus with 4 hexagons bordering it has all 4 edges the same color, you get a match
     * It's possible more than one match is made at once - if so, you get geometrically increasing points per match made (100, 200, 400, 800, etc.)
     * After the hexagons are destroyed, they are randomly regenerated
 * Every 10 seconds, random hexagons are regenerated